jvataidee/DataAnalysis/README.md

 ![Project Image](DA.png)
 # Data Analysis Repository by João Ataíde

-João Ataíde is a Data Scientist at Imagem Esri.
 This repository is dedicated to his data analysis projects, where he conducts small case studies seeking insights and hypotheses for business problems.

 ## Background
 João has a background in Python, Pandas, Numpy, Mathplolib, Seaborn.